rayms/rayms.github.io/_posts/2015-02-28-election-observers.md

 # ... with 143 more rows
 ````

-Both the 2009 and 2014 presidential elections in Afghanistan were marred by ballot stuffing and other forms of fraud (for a great analysis of detecting voter fraud with data, check out Development Seed's [take on the 2014 Afghanistan elections](https://developmentseed.org/blog/2014/07/28/afghanistan-runoff-site/)).
+The  2009, 2010, and 2014 elections in Afghanistan were marred by ballot stuffing and other forms of fraud (this is an aside, but for a great analysis of detecting voter fraud with data, check out Development Seed's [take on the 2014 Afghanistan elections](https://developmentseed.org/blog/2014/07/28/afghanistan-runoff-site/)).

 ## **Which words are used more frequently by which election observers?**
 Adapting code from Julia Silge and David Robinson's excellent book, [_Text Mining with R_](https://www.tidytextmining.com/twitter.html#word-frequencies-1), we can look at word frequencies in the final reports of EU and OSCE election observers.